duanewg/vlan-configuration-for-new-department/README.md

 </p>

 # VLAN Implementation for Broadband Cost Reduction
-Consolidated three broadband connections and implemented VLANs to optimize network resources, reduce costs, and improve overall network efficiency.
+When this non-profit organization first established, there was only one office.
+As the organization grew, it added a technology lab and another department.
+In order to meet the demands of the two departments and the users of the technogy lab, broadband accounts were set up at all three locations.

-## Situation
+The broadband connections were consolidated and VLANs were implemented to optimize network resources, reduce costs, and improve overall network efficiency.

 ## Environments and Technologies Used